-6 Things to Consider When Selecting a Refrigerator | www.lokmattimes.com
+6 things to consider when selecting a refrigerator | www.lokmattimes.com

-Gurugram (Haryana) [India], May 9: Hey there!
-Are you ready to take your fridge game to the next level?
-Whether ...
+Gurugram (Haryana) [India], May 11 (/PNN): Hey there!
+Are you ready to take your fridge game to the next ...

 When it comes to choosing a fridge, size and capacity are two factors that are essential to consider.
 The size of your fridge is determined by the amount of space available in your kitchen or wherever you plan to put it, but the capacity is all about how much food and drink you can fit inside.